davevanfleet/pwsched-backend/README.md

 - Flask
 - MongoDB

+## Installing

+- Fork and Clone this repo
+- set up virvual environment with `python3 -m venv venv` in project directory
+- start venv with `. venv/bin/activate`
+- install dependencies with `pip install -r requirements.txt`
+- run with `flask run`

 ## Contributing

 Contributions are always welcome.
 Please check for any open issues when submitting PRs.
 If you find a bug or have a feature request please submit it as a new issue.
+Please also include tests as appropriate.